A PhD Student Condenses: ITIC & Derivatives as OPV Acceptors

 How Can We Make ITIC Better?

-The impact on solar cell performance from each side-chain was assessed, and the results of this can be seen in Table 1.
+The impact on solar cell performance from each side-chain was assessed, and the results of this can be seen in the table below.
 The difference in results is proposed to be due to different solubility levels of the side-chains in the dichlorobenzene solvent.
 ITIC-SC2C6 showed the highest solubility in the solvent, and thus gave the most favourable BHJ morphology.
 Transmission electron microscope (TEM) images showed that with this acceptor, the donor was more likely to aggregate into nanofibril structures - giving an extended interpenetrating network, ideal for a BHJ active layer.

 The main conclusion that can be drawn from this paper is that small changes in solubility of a molecule (due to alterations of side-chains) can have a significant impact on morphology.
 In order to gain optimum morphology for a BHJ cell, several side-chain combinations may need to be trialled, and the ideal acceptor could significantly increase the PCE of a system.
 Further investigation of the impact of side-chains on fused ring systems can be found in several other works.12-14

-Materials Mentioned In This PaperIf you are interested in conducting a similar experiment, some of these materials are available from Ossila.
+Materials Mentioned in This PaperIf you are interested in conducting a similar experiment, some of these materials are available from Ossila.

 Effect of Non-fullerene Acceptors' Side Chains on the Morphology and Photovoltaic Performance of Organic Solar Cells, C. Zhang et al., ACS Appl.
 Mater.
 Interfaces, 9, 33906-33912 (2017); DOI: 10.1021/acsami.7b09915

 Efficient Organic Solar Cells with Non-Fullerene Acceptors, S. Li et al., Small, 13, 2017; DOI: 10.1002/adma.201404317